Big Raisin is not going to let millennials kill it off without a fight

 Sun-Maid goes all the way back to 1912 when it began as a cooperative of California raisin growers, which produce 100% of U.S. raisins.
 Today, Sun-Maid represents 750 growers.
 During its heyday, it advertised nationwide–paid for by all industry growers.
 But over the last three decades, as the industry battled a rough commodity market and put itself near the brink of bankruptcy, Sun-Maid was run more like a manufacturing processor than a consumer-focused packaged goods company with a considerable brand asset.

-Today, the biggest source of volume is, not surprisingly, Baby Boomers and senior citizens.
-After that, next biggest segment are parents who buy it for their kids (though not necessarily millennial parents).
+Today, the biggest source of volume is, not surprisingly, baby boomers and senior citizens.
+After that, next biggest segment are parents who buy it for their kids.

 “Nowhere were we marketing to older kids or trying to keep the brand relevant as a child ages.
 Nowhere were we talking to parents themselves and then designing products for them,” laments Overly.